Steroids and Strep Throat, a guest post by Meghan E. Groth, Pharm.D., BCPS (@EMpharmgirl)

 A physician I work with in the ED makes it his personal mission to send me on a literature search at least once during each of his shifts.
 He recently told me that he had “heard something on a podcast” about giving corticosteroids for symptomatic relief in pharyngitis, and wanted to know if there was any validity to it.
-I wasn’t immediately familiar with the podcast in question, so I set out to do some listening and digging in the literature.
+I wasn’t immediately familiar with the podcast in question, so I set out to do some listening and digging in the literature for steroids and strep throat.

 Several reviews on this topic have been published 1-3, but the highest quality of these (until recently) was one by Wing and colleagues published in Academic Emergency Medicine in 2010 4.
 The conclusions in this systematic review were that “corticosteroids should not be used as routine treatment for acute pharyngitis.”
 Indeed, this is what the most recent edition of the IDSA Guidelines addressing this topic recommend (weak recommendation, moderate quality of evidence).5